awwmicky/mr-t--e-card-app/README.md

 2. **demo the app**
     - click the search button
     - click on `michael alvarez`
-    - press enter
-    - done
+    - done.

 ## Create Student Component Setup
 1. **go to `./src/students.json`**
     - add your name to the `student.json` file
     - **COPY:** `{ "name" : "<your name>" }`
 2. **go to `./public/assets/images/other/`**
+    - skip step to add for later
     - add your profile image here
         - `/other/<your-profile.img>`
     - (optional) rename image file to your first & last name
     - (tip) to use the image into your component
         - `<img src="./assets/images/other/<your-profile.img>" alt="student-profile" />`
 3. **go to `./src/views/StudentPage/`**
+    - follow these steps
+        - copy the `--COPY-PASTE-RENAME` template folder
-    - copy & paste `--COPY-PASTE-RENAME` from & to `/StudentPage/`
+        - paste it on the `/StudentPage/` folder
+        - rename the new `--COPY-PASTE-RENAME copy` folder & files with your first & last name
     - rename folder & file to your first & last name
         - `/StudentPage/FirstNameLastName/` & `FirstNameLastName.css FirstNameLastName.js`
         - e.g: `/StudentPage/MichaelAlvarez/` & `MichaelAlvarez.css MichaelAlvarez.js`